SAP-samples/partner-reference-application-extension/Tutorials/02-DataModelExtensibility.md

 # Extending Persistence and UI with Custom Fields

 The Partner Reference Application Extension is an extension of the *Poetry Slam Manager (PSM)*, designed to extend its business capabilities.
-This tutorial shows you how ro customize the PSM to enable caterer selection for a poetry slam event.
+This tutorial shows you how to customize the PSM to enable caterer selection for a poetry slam event.

 As an event manager, you can assign a caterer responsible for providing food services.
 To achieve this, you create a new custom entity called *Caterer* to store caterer details and extend the *Poetry Slam* entity by establishing an association with it.
 Additionally, you extend the *Poetry Slam* service to expose the new entity.
 A new section group is added to the existing *Poetry Slam* object page, allowing you to select a caterer.
 Once you choose a caterer, their contact information is displayed in the newly added section.